philipmorg/Marketing-For-Self-Made-Experts/chapters/01-Introduction.md

 There are two ways that consultant can connect and build trust with prospects outside of referrals and word of mouth: direct response marketing or brand marketing.
 I'd bet money that the consultant chooses direct response marketing, and most times I'd win if someone bet against me.

-After reading this short guidebook, you'll know better than to bet against me here, and you'll understand why choosing direct response marketing -- it's often chosen without knowledge of the downstream consequences -- is necessarily a short term, utilitarian choice that must later give way to choosing brand marketing.
+After reading this short guidebook, you'll know why not to bet against me here, and you'll understand why choosing direct response marketing, which is often chosen without knowledge of the downstream consequences, is necessarily a short term, utilitarian choice that must later give way to choosing brand marketing.

 If our new-to-marketing consultant cultivates genuine expertise, at some point the perceived value of their expertise will be undermined by their use of direct response tools.
 They'll have chosen a marketing approach that conflicts with the growth of their business, and they'll need to change.